One mans quest to spend less time in the basement

 The next challenge will then be to mount the pi and the accelerometers on the machines.
 I had planned using zip ties for the sensors, but a several people have suggested using magnets.
 This is a cool apprach (magnets!) which I might explore later on.
 I have researched a bit, and turns out hard drives contain rare earth magnets.
 I surely have some old ones laying around somewhere.

 For now I would probably just have zip tied the sensor to a box or stick and mounted that with magnets in which case I might as well zip tie it directly to the machine.
 If you made it this far in the post, congratulations!
-Sorry for having no real exciting progress to post about, but I look forward to my next post, hopefully posting about the succes of the thresholding, getting correct notifications...Read more »
+Sorry for having no real exciting progress to post about, but I look forward to my next post, hopefully posting about the succes of the thresholding, getting correct notifications and sharing my findings on the data from the...Read more »

 After a weekend of working out why the script would only run for 2-6 hours at a time, my first hunch was that the wifi adapter had a problem as it would loose network connection when I discovered the script had stopped.
 After several tests (remember each one would take several hours) with powered hubs and the other usb wifi dongle I found an error in my script which would exit the script if the connection to google did not succeed.
 I guess the wifi dongle would disconnect after a while of inactivity leading to my false diagnostic and a weekend well spent...

 Anyways, onwards and upwards!
 I have been looking into generating push notification for my (android) phone.
 My first attempt was instapush, but their service seemed to be down from sunday when I first found them, until monday when I decided that they probably weren't a stable choice, and direct my attention elsewhere.
 I explored RemoteAlert but quickly found that their app seemed half baked.
 When I pressed settings a picture of a parrot appeared, and their default notifications did not suit my liking.

 I'm not sure what the RemoteAlert app is trying to tell me here...